New York, New York

-Elise shrugged and yelled over the motor.
+She shrugged and yelled over the motor.
 “I’m sure she knows English very well.”.

 He caught the driver’s face in the rearview mirror; her eyes were unreadable behind her own wraparound sunglasses.

-“When in doubt, be kind,” his MIT girlfriend had advised him one day.
+“When in doubt, be kind,” his MIT girlfriend had advised him once.
 He had just moved to Cambridge, Massachusetts and expressed frustration about its international crowd, coats of many colors, how sometimes people did not disclose they knew English or even the local American customs, sometimes they honestly did not know and sometimes it was somewhere in between.

-“The driver is here to drive,” he told Elise.
+“The driver is here to drive,” he told her.
 “Maybe all she wants to do is her job, not to make loud conversation over a large engine to foreigners while on a rutted old road.”

 “For Mary?
 That soon?”

-She shot out the city’s name in its brusque, nasal accent.
-“She’s going to fly from Ramses to the local town.
+She shot out the city’s name in its brusque, nasal accent and added, “She’s going to fly from Ramses to the local town.
 For security, they won’t let her fly directly into the base.”

-Elise continued, “In this country, women doctors generally take care of women.
+She continued, “In this country, women doctors generally take care of women.
 It’s one of the reasons they recruited me.
 But isn’t it odd though that Mary’s in her 70s, and I’m a pediatrician by training?”

-Elise paused.
+She paused.
 “I didn’t get a detailed job description for my work here in Saburia…still the one year contract pays as much as working for three years back home.
 For one thing, I don’t need malpractice insurance.”